|Follow the Flint Firebirds:||Follow @flintfirebirds|

 Hennig is a native of Macomb, Mich., and a graduate of Ferris State University.
 He holds a bachelor’s of science degree in business and public relations along with a minor in sports communications.
 Currently, Hennig is working towards a master’s of business administration (MBA).

 The Ontario Hockey League (OHL) has more than 550, or 80% of its games televised every year through its broadcast partners Comcast 900/Xfinity, Rogers TV, TVCogeco, Eastlink, Shaw TV, Sportsnet and the NHL Network.

 Recognized as a leader in television coverage, the OHL is the only hockey league outside the NHL that has its own live television subscription package.
 OHL fans in Ontario have the opportunity to add the “OHL Action Pak” to their television subscription to watch almost every OHL game on TV, home and away, throughout the season, similar to the NHL Center Ice and MLB Extra Innings TV packages.
-During the 2015-16 season, 63 of the 68 Flint Firebirds games had live television coverage.
-See the live television listings table below.
+During the 2016-17 season, 65 of the 68 Flint Firebirds games had live television coverage province-wide throughout Ontario.

 In the United States, the NHL Network simulcasts OHL games that are televised live nationally throughout Canada on Sportsnet.
 Select Flint Firebirds games are televised on a tape-delayed basis throughout Michigan and northern parts of Indiana and Ohio on channel 900 for Comcast Cable subscribers.